YuxuanZhao23/yuxuanzhao23.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    See all your investment data in real time.
-It is designed for the way you want to manage investments
+    See all your investment data in real time
 </div>

 <div class="row">